 At Curesponse, we offer cResponse™, a diagnostic tool that combines rapid genomic sequencing and an innovative functional test to assist your oncologist in prioritizing your personalized treatment.

 cResponse™ functional cancer

 drug selection assay

 Curesponse has developed cResponse™, a personalized drug sensitivity platform which enables the evaluation of different treatments on your tumor.
 The platform accurately preserves the cancer tissue architecture mirroring the cancer growth found in your body.
-The tissue is grown in its 3D microenvironment which has a major impact on drug response.
+The tissue is grown in its native microenvironment which has a major impact on drug response.
 Drugs are selected based on the oncologist’s recommendations along with our rapid genomic sequencing to identify actionable mutations.
 Upon completion, you will be provided with a genomic report and prioritization of the different treatments based on a proprietary diagnostic algorithm.

 The cResponse™ report

 Upon completion of cResponse™, we will provide a comprehensive report, summarizing the genomic information identified in our rapid panel, the different drugs tested and the effect of each drug on your tumor sample.

 The cResponse™ system uses a proprietary algorithm, where each drug is assigned a score from 0-100, with 100 reflecting a very strong response to therapy in our assay and 0 reflecting a very weak response.
 The highest scoring drugs represent the most potent treatment option and may indicate higher chances of clinical effect.